Make the most of your retirement by proactively managing your retirement finances. Here are some steps to consider.

 1. Review your finances with a professional financial advisor

-- Set up a plan to withdraw the right amount from the right retirement accounts so you don’t put yourself at risk of outliving your savings
+- Withdrawing the right amount from the right accounts.
+Be sure not to put yourself at risk of outliving your assets.

-- Make sure your investment and asset allocation strategy meets your long-term goals
+- Making sure your investment and asset allocation strategy meets your long-term goals.

 2. Make the most of your retirement income plan

-- Configure your withdrawal strategy to help ensure your income lasts as long as you do
+- Plan your withdrawal strategy to help ensure your income lasts as long as you do.

 3. Re-evaluate your estate needs